doverunner/cpix-api-client/cpp/README.md

 - KMS token

-  - This is an API authentication token that is generated when you sign up Doverunner service.
+  - This is an API authentication token that is generated when you sign up DoveRunner service.

 ---------------------------------------